dealii/code-gallery/advection_reaction_estimator/README.md

 @f[
 c(x) - \frac{1}{2}\nabla \cdot b \geq \gamma_0 >0
 @f]
 for some positive $\gamma_0$ so that we have coercivity in $L^2$ at the continuous level.
-Discrete coercivity is achieved by using a stronger norm which takes care of jumps, see Di-Pietro Ern [1] for details.
+Discrete coercivity is achieved by using a stronger norm which takes care of jumps, see Di Pietro and Ern [2] for details.

 ## The weak formulation: